Type D Personality

 Type D personalities use forgiveness in multiple ways.
 The anticipation and caution traits deal with protecting oneself against future risks, which is also an underlying element of forgiveness, i.e., protecting oneself.
 D-types are agreeable and dislike conflict, which is also a part of forgiveness.
 Another connection is that forgiveness is a fundamental law of most religions.
 This is a part of the observant trait.
-Because of these multiple connections, forgiveness forms a dominate trait of Type D personalities.
+Because of these multiple connections, forgiveness forms a dominant feature of Type D personalities.

 While Jesus was dying on the cross, he said, “Father, forgive them; for they know not what they do.”
 Luke 23:34

 If you can talk about this person without feeling hurt or angry, you have successfully forgiven them.
-Telling the person that you forgave them, is not required.
+Telling the person that you forgave them is not required.